alexandrabaturina/Book-Catalog/README.md

 # Full Stack Web Development Nanodegree Project #2: Book Catalog
 ## Overview
 The **Book Catalog** is the second project for [Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) provided by Udacity.
-It requires to build a RESTful web application that provides a list of books within a variety of authros as well as provides a user registration and authentication system.
+It requires to build a RESTful web application that provides a list of books within a variety of authros as well as user registration and authentication system.

 The project has the following goals:
 * Develop a web app with [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework